 The CDSC is assessed on shares sold within a specified period.
 It is also known as a back–end load.

-There are a number of ways to reduce your sales charges on Class A and 529-A share purchases, including:
+There are a number of ways to reduce your sales charges on Class A, 529-A and ABLE-A share purchases, including:

-Go to Reducing Your Class A and 529-A Sales Charges to learn more.
+Go to Reducing Your Class A, 529-A and ABLE-A Sales Charges to learn more.

-A breakpoint is the total value that your American Funds account must have to qualify for a lower sales charge on Class A and Class 529-A shares.
+A breakpoint is the total value that your American Funds account must have to qualify for a lower sales charge on Class A, Class 529-A and ABLE-A shares.
 The amount of your current investment is taken into account when determining the breakpoint at which the investment will be priced.
 As long as the value of all of your accounts with the American Funds (excluding direct purchases to money market funds) exceeds a particular breakpoint, all subsequent investments will receive the reduced sales charge.
 See Share Class Pricing Details for additional breakpoint information.

-Note: To receive a Class A and 529-A sales charge reduction, you must tell your financial professional or American Funds at the time you purchase shares that you qualify for such a reduction.
+Note: To receive a Class A, 529-A and ABLE-A sales charge reduction, you must tell your financial professional or American Funds at the time you purchase shares that you qualify for such a reduction.
 If you fail to do so, you might not receive a sales charge reduction.

 Yes.
-You may take into account the current value of all existing Class A, B, C, F-1 and F-2 share and Class 529-A, -B, -C and -F-1 share holdings in American Funds, as well as American Legacy® accounts established on or before March 31, 2007, to determine your Class A and Class 529-A sales charge.
+You may take into account the current value of all existing Class F-1, F-2, A and C share and Class 529-F-1, -A and -C share holdings in American Funds, as well as American Legacy® accounts established on or before March 31, 2007, to determine your Class A, Class 529-A and ABLE-A sales charge.
 Direct purchases of the money market fund are excluded.

 If you notify American Funds, you may reinvest money from a sale, dividend payment or capital gain distribution back into the same account from which the money came without a sales charge, provided the reinvestment occurs within 90 days after the date of the transaction.

 Additionally, if the account from which the money came has been closed you may reinvest the money into another account without a sales charge, provided: